rapidsms/rapidsms/docs/tutorial/tutorial02.rst

 the handler must handle the message itself, because no other handlers or apps will be called.
 Since this handler matched the message, RapidSMS expects that this handler will take care of the message.
-If you need more flexibility, you'll need to write a normal RapidSMS application, or at least customize the ``dispatch()`` method in your handler class to change when it returns ``True`` to RapidSMS.
+If you need more flexibility, you'll need to write a normal RapidSMS application.

 Pattern Handlers
 ~~~~~~~~~~~~~~~~